Approximate optimality and the risk/reward tradeoff in a class of bandit problems: Introduction

-The bandit framework has spawned many applications, many of which are covered, for example, in Berry and Fristedt (1985), in the more recent textbook-like treatment of the literature by Slivkins (2022), and, for economic applications, in Bergemann and V\"{a}lim\"{a}ki (2008).
-Consider three concrete settings that fit our model well.\footnote{ The second and third are adapted from Slivkins.} \textit{Gambling}: A gambler chooses sequentially which of several given slot machines to play. \textit{News site}: Each visitor to a site decides whether to click depending on the news header presented to her.
+Consider three concrete settings that fit our model well. \textit{Gambling}: A gambler chooses sequentially which of several given slot machines to play. \textit{News site}: Each visitor to a site decides whether to click depending on the news header presented to her.
 The website (DM) chooses the header (arm) with clicks being the payoffs.
 Users are drawn independently from a fixed distribution. \textit{Ad selection}: A website (DM) displays an ad (arm) for each visitor, who is an i.i.d. draw as above.
 If she clicks, the payoff to the website is a predetermined price, depending on the ad and paid by the advertiser.
-Importantly for the fit with our model, in all three settings payoffs are realized quickly after an arm is chosen, and plausibly a large number of trials occur in a relatively short period of time.
+Importantly for the fit with our model, in all three settings payoffs are realized quickly after an arm is chosen, and plausibly a large number of trials occur in a relatively short period of time.\footnote{ Daily life provides other repeated choice problems, for example, which transportation mode or route to use to get to work, though the longer time interval between choices suggests a poorer fit with the model.}